Submissions

 References (at the end of the document)

-Use simple line spacing (1.0), 6pt paragraph spacing, font size 12, without indentation.
+Use simple line spacing (1.0), 1 blank line between each reference, font size 12, without indentation.
 Please, see below for a few examples:

 - Books